duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 ORDER BY 1, 2
 ```

-This would be useful, for example, if one wanted the 7-day moving  `MIN` and `MAX` as well for a box-and-whisker plot.
+This would be useful, for example,
+if one also wanted the 7-day moving  `MIN` and `MAX`  to show the bounds of the data.

 ## Under the Feathers